gazebosim/docs/Tutorials/Moving_robot/moving_robot.md

 ### diff_drive plugin

 `diff_drive` plugin help us to control our robot, specifically a robot that can be differentially driven.
 Let's setup the plugin on our robot.
-Open the `car_world.sdf` in your favorite text editor and add the following code inside the `<model>` tag.
+Open the `car_demo.sdf` in your favorite text editor and add the following code inside the `<model>` tag.

 ```xml
 <plugin